idapython/src/examples/index.md

 `ida_kernwin.add_hotkey` is a simpler, but much less flexible alternative to `ida_kernwin.register_action` (though it does use the same mechanism under the hood.)

+It's particularly useful during prototyping, but note that the actions that are created cannot be inserted in menus, toolbars or cannot provide a custom `ida_kernwin.action_handler_t.update` callback.

 #### Keywords
 actions